logicly-au/docs.iar-dst.online/domains/domain-1.rst

       avoidant behaviour) but the symptoms are mostly well managed or are re-appearing and at risk of escalation without ongoing assistance.

-   b) Other mental health condition that is causing high to very high levels of distress.
+   b) Other mental health condition that is associated with high to very high levels of distress.

    c) Recent onset of symptoms indicative of a severe mental illness and/or the person is
       experiencing high to very high levels of distress.